-The Midwest SOARRING Foundation proposes to establish The Native American Cultural & Environmental Center at Churchill Woods Forest Preserve, home to the historical site of a large Potawatomi village dating to the late 1700s.
+The Midwest SOARRING Foundation proposes to establish The Native American Cultural & Environmental Center at Churchill Woods Forest Preserve, home to the historical site of a large Potawatomi village dating to back roughly to 1670.
+The village was along a trail that stretched all the way from the Chicago River in Cook County to the Fox River in Kane County.

-The Center will be located in the architecturally and historically significant McKee House, a two-story, limestone-brick facility that will be restored and repurposed.
-The Center at Churchill Woods will house a Native American museum and a library as well as education and meeting rooms.
+The Center will be located in the architecturally and historically significant McKee House, a two-story, limestone-brick facility that will be restored and repurposed along with its neighboring work house building.
+We envision rehabbing these facilities to house a Native American museum, library, as well as education and meeting rooms.
 The grounds will feature public gardens and a traditional longhouse.
+Please view the conceptual plans.

 A community of about 500 Potawatomi Indians lived in present-day Churchill Woods as they waited for the U.S. government to send them west of the Mississippi River, as mandated by the 1833 Treaty of Chicago.
 The treaty provided for the United States’ acquisition and settlement of the last remaining American Indian land in Illinois, including land that would eventually become DuPage County.